eclipse-xfsc/sd-creation-wizard-frontend/README.md

 ```

 ## Development

+### Local Docker build
+Use the following command from the project root to build the Docker image:
+`docker build -f deployment/docker/Dockerfile -t mein-image .`

 The project is based on angular and Node, before cloning the repository make sure you have the following prerequists:

 ### Prerequisits for local development